gardener/gardener/docs/monitoring/alerting.md

       - john.doe@example.com
 ```

 `emailReceivers` is a list of emails that will receive alerts if something is wrong with the shoot cluster.
-A list of alerts for users can be found in the [User Alerts](user_alerts.md) topic.

 # Alerting for Operators